AChand20/Web_Scrape/README.md

 The Images are downloaded programatically to "images" folder in the current working directory.

-Local machine links are given to the "Image Link field" of the excel sheet.
+Local machine links are given to the "Image Link" field of the excel sheet.